keptn-contrib/job-executor-service/README.md

 ## Credits

-The credits of this service heavily go to @thschue and @augustin-dt who originally came up with this idea. :rocket:
+The credits of this service heavily go to @thschue and @yeahservice who originally came up with this idea. :rocket:

 ## Compatibility Matrix